-1.3 Proposed development
+1.4 Proposed development

-- The proposals are for Redevelopment to include demolition of the 1980s office 1.3.1 buildings and erection of a 26-storey building (plus mezzanine and two basement levels), restoration and refurbishment of the listed terrace (nos.
+The proposals are for Redevelopment to include demolition of the 1980s office 1.4.1 buildings and erection of a 26-storey building (plus mezzanine and two basement levels), restoration and refurbishment of the listed terrace (nos.
 4-16 St Thomas Street), and redevelopment of Keats House (nos.
-24-26 St Thomas Street) with removal, relocation and reinstatement of the historic façade office on a proposed building, to provide floorspace, flexible office/retail floorspace, restaurant/café floorspace and a public rooftop garden, associated public realm and highways improvements, provision for a new access to the Borough High Street entrance to the Underground Station, cycling parking, car parking, service, refuse and plant areas, and all ancillary or associated works. - 1.3.2 The comprehensive redevelopment of the site to include the demolition of the existing 1980s buildings and alterations, sympathetic restoration of listed Georgian terrace buildings along St Thomas Street, and reconstruction of Keats House with retention of existing façade, to provide the following: - Delivery of a highly sustainable 26-storey building (plus mezzanine and two basement levels), providing 44,312 sqm (GIA) of highquality office floorspace (Class E); - Introduction of 340 sqm (GIA) of flexible office/retail floorspace (Class E) at ground floor level of proposed office building, activating the proposed public realm; - Provision of 5,017 sqm (GIA) of affordable workspace (Class E) within the Georgian terrace buildings, Keats House and levels 1 and 2 of the proposed office building, representing 10% of the overall office provision; - Delivery of publicly accessible rooftop garden with high-quality landscaping and a complementary café and restaurant providing 421 sqm (GIA) food/drink floorspace (Class E);
+24-26 St Thomas Street) with removal, relocation and reinstatement of the historic façade proposed building, to provide office floorspace, flexible restaurant/café floorspace and a public rooftop office/retail floorspace, garden, associated public realm and highways improvements, provision for a new access to the Borough High Street entrance to the Underground Station, cycling parking, car parking, service, refuse and plant areas, and all ancillary or associated works.

-1.4 Report purpose
+- 1.4.2 The comprehensive redevelopment of the site to include the demolition of the existing 1980s buildings and alterations, sympathetic restoration of listed Georgian terrace buildings along St Thomas Street, and reconstruction of Keats House with retention of existing façade, to provide the following: - Delivery of a highly sustainable 26-storey building (plus mezzanine and two basement levels), providing 44,141 sqm (GIA) of highquality office floorspace (Class E); - Introduction of 328 sqm (GIA) of flexible office/retail floorspace (Class E) at ground floor level of proposed office building, activating the proposed public realm; - Provision of 4,908 sqm (GIA) of affordable workspace (Class E) within the Georgian terrace buildings, Keats House and levels 1 and 2 of the proposed office building, representing 10% of the overall office provision; - Delivery of publicly accessible rooftop garden with high-quality landscaping and a complementary café and restaurant providing 421 sqm (GIA) food/drink floorspace (Class E);

-1.4.1 A Draft Delivery and Service Management Plan (DSMP) is used to inform the local and regional authorities of the intent of the applicant in managing delivery
+1.5 Report purpose

-- and servicing trips to and from the development in order to minimise the impact of these trips on the surrounding local highway network. - 1.4.2 This report has been prepared to set out the proposed delivery and servicing arrangements and the measures which will be in place to ensure that deliveries are undertaken safety and efficiently.
-This report will be further reviewed and a final version will be submitted for approval post consent.
+- 1.5.1 A Draft Delivery and Service Management Plan (DSMP) is used to inform the local and regional authorities of the intent of the applicant in managing delivery and servicing trips to and from the development in order to minimise the impact of these trips on the surrounding local highway network. - 1.5.2 This updated report has been prepared to set out the proposed delivery and servicing arrangements and the measures which will be in place to ensure that deliveries are undertaken safety and efficiently.
+This report has been updated in response to amendments and will supersede previous document issued in April 2021.
+It will be further reviewed and a final version will be submitted for approval post consent.

-1.5 Report Structure
+1.6 Report Structure

-- 1.5.1 This report is structured as follows: - Chapter 2: Policy context summarises planning policies and guidance regarding deliveries and servicing. - Chapter 3: Aims and objectives sets out the objectives of this DSMP. - Chapter 4: Proposed delivery and servicing arrangements outlines the design proposals for delivery and servicing activities within the development. - Chapter 5: Delivery and servicing trips outlines the number of trips associated with deliveries and servicing measures activities anticipated to be generated by the proposals. - Chapter 6: Impact of servicing trips assesses the impact of the predicted servicing movements. - Chapter 7: Vehicle routes describes the key routes expected to be used by delivery and servicing vehicles to arrive to / depart from the site. - Chapter 8: Waste strategy describes the waste storage arrangements at the proposed development. - Chapter 9: Delivery and servicing plan measures describes the measures of mitigation that will be implemented to minimise the impact of deliveries and servicing. - Chapter 10: Monitoring and enforcement provides a framework for monitoring the DSMP and how this will be enforced.
+- 1.6.1 This report is structured as follows: - Chapter 2: Policy context summarises planning policies and guidance regarding deliveries and servicing. - Chapter 3: Aims and objectives sets out the objectives of this DSMP. - Chapter 4: Proposed delivery and servicing arrangements outlines the design proposals for delivery and servicing activities within the development. - Chapter 5: Delivery and servicing trips outlines the number of trips associated with deliveries and servicing measures activities anticipated to be generated by the proposals. - Chapter 6: Impact of servicing trips assesses the impact of the predicted servicing movements. - Chapter 7: Vehicle routes describes the key routes expected to be used by delivery and servicing vehicles to arrive to / depart from the site. - Chapter 8: Waste strategy describes the waste storage arrangements at the proposed development. - Chapter 9: Delivery and servicing plan measures describes the measures of mitigation that will be implemented to minimise the impact of deliveries and servicing. - Chapter 10: Monitoring and enforcement provides a framework for monitoring the DSMP and how this will be enforced.